Favourite

 Mojave Ghost

 The Essence Vault Mojave Ghost is an Eau de Parfum.
-The fragrance opens with Sapodilla and Ambrette, settles into a heart of Violet, Magnolia, and Sandalwood, and dries down to a base of Cedar, Musk, and Ambergris.
+Mojave Ghost opens with Sapodilla and Ambrette, settles into a heart of Sandalwood, Violet, and Magnolia, and dries down to a base of Musk, Cedar, and Ambergris.
+The Essence Vault's Mojave Ghost carries a Favourite verdict, a floral-led wear.

 Byredo's Mojave Ghost is the cult Scandi-cool sandalwood-violet-ambrette that wears like a powdered skin scent for people who hate strong perfume.
 EV's No. 60 chases the violet-sandalwood transparency well; what the dupe cannot fully replicate is the ambergris-dry-down halo.